PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 This setting is a list of all domains (and implicitly all subdomains) that will never be considered a new domain.
 For example, if the domain 'xyz123.tv' is in the list, then 'foo.bar.xyz123.tv' will never be considered a new domain.
-One use-case for the whitelist is to never reveal details of internal subdomains via the new-domain-lookup feature.
+One use-case for the ignore list is to never reveal details of internal subdomains via the new-domain-lookup feature.